nclan1/nclan1/README.md

 # សួស្តី, I'm nolan

-i wish i was the critically acclaimed director, alas, just a cs student @ boston university. i'd love to learn something from you
+i wish i was the critically acclaimed director, alas, just a cs student @ boston university. i'd love to learn something from you!

-- i previously interned at BAE Systems
+- about to graduate this may
 - learning how to [dougie](https://www.youtube.com/watch?v=0LLZ-PIx6Ss)
 - ask me about down pillows